Veterinary Science Major

-A degree in veterinary science will prepare you to work in careers in the fields of veterinary care, public health, scientific research, and education and advocacy.
+A veterinary science degree will prepare you to work in careers in the fields of veterinary care, public health, scientific research, and education and advocacy.
 Moreover, a veterinary science degree can serve as a springboard into graduate, medical, veterinary, law, or pharmacy school.

 What Can You Do with a Degree in Veterinary Science?